s10boi/dynamic_hypno_generator/README.md

 - **Automatic Text-to-Speech**: Converts text lines from a file into audio.
 - **Dynamic Audio Generation**: Combines multiple audio layers, including background tones and echo effects.
 - **Live Updating Audio**: Updating the source text file changes the lines in the generated audio without needing to restart the application.
+- **Display Current Line**: The program prints the currently playing line to the terminal, allowing you or others to see what the user is currently hearing.

 ## ✅ Requirements
 - [Python 3.13](https://www.python.org/downloads/release/python-313/) or higher.